 2. Use Larger Images

-The maximum image size for a slideshow quiz should be 640×396 pixels.
-Any bigger and the image may get cut off while playing the quiz.
+The maximum image size for a slideshow quiz should be 640×480 pixels.
+Any bigger and the image will be re-sized.
 While you don’t have to max out the image size for every quiz, you should try to keep your images above 300×300 pixels.
 If your source images are much smaller, then remember to follow Rule #1 and make sure they are a consistent size.
 Make sure to double check your images to ensure that they do not display blurry or distorted.

 4. Animated GIFs